Lubje/docker-template-laravel8/README.md

     REDIS_PASSWORD=null
     REDIS_PORT=6379
     ```

-   Make sure that you replace "{PROJECT_NAME}" with the value that you set earlier in the root .env file.
+   Make sure you set DB_DATABASE to the same value that PROJECT_NAME has in the root .env file.

+1. Exit the bash shell and restart the services:

+    `exit`

+    `docker-compose restart`

-1. Run the initial migrations from the bash shell of your PHP container:
+1. Run the initial migrations:

-    `php artisan migrate`
+    `docker exec -it my-new-project-php php artisan migrate`

-1. Use the NGINX_PORT you set in the root .env file to access your newly created app, by navigating to `http://localhost:{NGINX_EXTERNAL_PORT}`.
+1. Use the NGINX_EXTERNAL_PORT you set in the root .env file to access your running app, by navigating to `http://localhost:{NGINX_EXTERNAL_PORT}`.

 ## Install scaffolding through Jetstream (optional)